boschresearch/torchphysics/docs/tutorial/sampler_tutorial.rst

 Now you know all about the creation of points and can either go to the conditions or definition of neural networks.
-Click here_ to go back to the main tutorial site.
+Click here_ to go back to the main tutorial page.

 .. _here: tutorial_start.rst